varya/steroids/_posts/ios/2013-05-21-config-xml.markdown

 * **FadeSplashScreenDuration**
 * **ShowSplashScreenSpinner**

-The following Cordova preferences are currently nonfunctional:
+The following Cordova preferences are currently nonfunctional in Steroids:

 * **TopActivityIndicator (string, defaults to 'grey)** – valid values are 'grey', 'white' and 'whiteLarge'.
 Should change how the status bar spinner looks like.
-Currently broken in Cordova.
+Currently disabled in Steroids.

 * **MediaPlaybackRequiresUserAction (boolean, defaults to false)** – when set to true, should disable autoplaying of HTML5 videos.
-Currently autoplaying doesn't work, regardless of this property.
+Currently autoplaying doesn't work in Steroids, regardless of this property.

 * **BackupWebStorage (string, defaults to 'cloud')** – valid values are 'none', 'cloud' and 'local'.
 Should affect how web storage data is backed up.
-Currently broken in Cordova.
+Currently disabled in Steroids.

 ##Configuring plugins